lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 * DTLS handshake message fragmentation is not considered.
 * Only the DTLS mandatory extensions are considered, except for Connection ID.

-## Overhead with Different Parameters
+{{summ-handshake}} gives a short summary of the message overhead based on different parameters and some assumptions.
+The following sections detail the assumptions and the calculations.

+## Summary {#summ-handshake}

 The DTLS overhead is dependent on the parameter Connection ID.
-The following overheads apply for all Connection IDs of the same length.
+The following overheads apply for all Connection IDs of the same length, when Connection ID is used.

 The EDHOC overhead is dependent on the key identifiers included.
 The following overheads apply for Sender IDs of the same length.